West Burnside Safety Improvements

 - I-405 Crossing Improvements on W Burnside and NW Couch

 Pedestrian crossings improvements across I-405 on W Burnside and NW Couch are funded via the Downtown I-405 Pedestrian Safety and Operational Improvements project.
 The projects involve new marked crossings, curb extensions, and traffic signal upgrades.
 The project was conceived during the 2012 Pearl District Access and Circulation Plan.
-Construction is anticipated in 2018/2019.
-For more info, see the project webpage.
+Construction is anticipated in 2019.
+For more info including an updated map showing the latest project design reflecting public input, see the project webpage.

 For more information, contact:

 Sign Up to Receive Project Updates